Preparing for Senior Year

 - Determine tuition, living and other costs associated with each of the schools you're considering.

 - Learn about each school's assistantship/fellowship opportunities and how to apply.

-- Investigate financial aid for graduate school and how to apply for it.
+- Investigate financial aid for graduate school.

-- Register for the exam(s) early because spaces can fill up quickly.
-Many students take it in August or September to allow time for a re-testing, if needed.
+- Register for the exam early because spaces can fill up.
+Many students take it in August or September to allow time for re-testing.

 - Create a to-do list and timeline for graduate school application and fellowship/assistantship deadlines.
 Some schools have both graduate school and individual department requirements and deadlines.
 Most deadlines range from December through February.
-The average application fee is $40-50.